Coping with a clay soil can be one of the most

 you will work the organic matter into the soil as a side-effect.

-for several years.
-It will take a few years, 3, 4 or even up to
+two, for several years.
+It will take a few years, 3, 4 or even

-10 of digging and adding bulky organic matter to really improve
+up to 10 of digging and adding bulky organic matter to really

-the soil for the long term.
-So keep on going!
+improve the soil for the long term.
+So keep going, things can

 - If you have clay soil, never walk on it when it

 wet, you will compact it even more squashing out any